 Bing Webmaster API Overview

 The Bing Webmaster API document starts here, but it gets a little confusing.
-For example, as you navigate around, you will see three similar, but different, navigation nodes (image @ right).
+For example, as you navigate around, you will see three similar, but different, navigation nodes.
 As you navigate around, they seem to appear and disappear, which can be a bit confusing.

 Finding Help

 I am not a big one to ask for help, preferring to look up an answer.
-With the Bing Webmaster API, that process was short…and not sweet.
-There is a complete absence of helpful articles or postings on the subject.
+With the Bing Webmaster API, there was a complete absence of helpful articles or postings on the subject back in 2014 when I started working with it; it has improved a little since then.

-The closest I could find to a support forum was the Bing Webmaster Forum (now closed), but even that contained nothing significant.
+The closest I could find to a support forum was the Bing Webmaster Forum (closed long ago), but even that contained nothing significant.
 The FAQ was written in 2010 and the API came out in 2012, so that’s of no help.
 There are a few more recent responses, but nothing about the API.

 Functional Mapping